sailcat/DM_Puppeteer/README.md

 # DM Puppeteer ­

-**D&D stream command center â€” character overlays, OBS control, player portraits, and live dice roll visuals, all from one app.**
+**D&D stream command center character overlays, OBS control, player portraits, and live dice roll visuals, all from one app.**

 Import characters, configure animated overlays, parse live dice rolls from Discord, and control everything from your Stream Deck.
 Built for DMs who stream on Twitch/YouTube.